Immediate dental implants

 It is important to stress that each case is different, and there are even some areas that are more problematic than others in the same patient’s mouth.
 The specialist must be capable of making a clear, precise diagnosis in order to work correctly and apply the established protocols with the necessary guarantees.

 Nowadays we are very satisfied with the results of this treatment for the well-being it provides to our patients.
-Patients receiving these dental implants definitely need to be 'patient', and collaborate closely with us in all of the prosthetic tests prior to definitively fitting the teeth, as well as carrying out the correct maintenance once they have been fitted.
+Patients receiving these dental implants definitely need to be 'patient', and collaborate closely with us in all of the prosthetic tests prior to definitively fitting the teeth, as well as carrying out the correct maintenance once they have been placed.